WHAT EXACTLY IS SUSTAINABLE CONSTRUCTION?

 WHY DO WE USE SUSTAINABLE CONSTRUCTION METHODS?

-• Sustainable methods generate less waste by using materials that can be reused or recycled.
+- Sustainable methods generate less waste by using materials that can be reused or recycled.
+This minimises the depletion of natural resources and reduces pollution too.

-• Technological advancements are being designed to accommodate more sustainable construction methods.
+- Technological advancements are being designed to accommodate more sustainable construction methods.
+This includes insulation, energy-efficient windows, and renewable energy sources like solar or wind power.

-• Sustainable methods help us reach Passivhaus standards.
+- Sustainable methods help us reach Passive House and other low-energy standards.

 OUR TOP METHODS FOR SUSTAINABLE CONSTRUCTION